svc333/overview/whats-new/index.md

 ### Dynamically add federated users to access groups
 New as of: 12 July 2018

 You can create dynamic rules to automatically add federated users to access groups based on specific identity attributes.
 When your users log in with a federated ID, the data from the identity provider dynamically maps your users to an access group based on the rules that you set.
-For more information, see [Creating dyanmic rules for access groups](/docs/iam/accessgroup_rules.html#creating-dynamic-rules-for-access-groups).
+For more information, see [Creating dynamic rules for access groups](/docs/iam/accessgroup_rules.html#creating-dynamic-rules-for-access-groups).

 ### Protect your service IDs and API keys
 New as of: 1 June 2018

-To avoid a situation where your service ID or API key is deleted causing an outage or disruption, you have the option to lock service IDs and API keys by using the UI or CLI.
+To avoid a situation where your service ID or API key is deleted causing an outage or disruption, you can lock service IDs and API keys by using the UI or CLI.
 Locking a service ID also prevents any access policies from being changed, deleted, or assigned as well as any API keys associated with the service ID from being created or deleted.
 For more information, see [Locking a service ID](/docs/iam/serviceid.html#locking-a-service-id) and [Locking an API key](/docs/iam/userid_keys.html#locking-an-api-key).

 ### Upgrade your Lite account to a Subscription account
 New as of: 31 May 2018